SihanUdayaratna03/Astro-AI/README.md

-﻿# Astro AI
+# Astro AI

 ![Welcome to Astro AI](screenshot.png)

-**Astro AI** is an intelligent document assistant built with **React**, **FastAPI**, **LangGraph**, **sentence-transformers**, **Qdrant**, and the **Google Gemini API**.
+**Astro AI** is an intelligent document assistant built with **React**, **FastAPI**, **LangGraph**, **sentence-transformers**, **Qdrant**, **MySQL**, and the **Google Gemini API**.
 Upload a PDF or image, and instantly ask questions about it using natural language.
-Astro AI retrieves the most relevant context from your documents and generates precise, source-grounded answers — all without sending your raw documents to an external server.
+Astro AI retrieves the most relevant context from your documents and generates precise, source-grounded answers.

+Beyond standard RAG, Astro AI automatically extracts a **Multi-Hop Knowledge Graph** from your documents, computes PageRank centrality, and empowers the AI to deductively trace hidden connections between concepts using advanced Recursive SQL queries.

 ---

 ## Architecture

-The system uses Python's asynchronous background tasks for reliable processing, keeping embeddings fully local to avoid API quota costs.
+The system uses Python's asynchronous background tasks for reliable processing.
+Embeddings are kept fully local to avoid API quota costs, while complex entity extraction relies on Gemini.

 ```mermaid
 graph TD